|Pilot 2nd Lt. Milton A. MacDonald, O-755980 (POW, executed April 1944)

-Took off from Nadzab Airfield No. 3 on an escort mission over Hollandia, flying as wingman for 1st Lt Charles R. Samms.
-Returning, the formation experienced severe weather.
-Last in cloud layers near Jappa (near Annanberg) and failed to return.
+On April 16, 1944 took off from Nadzab Airfield No. 3 on an escort mission over Hollandia, flying as wingman for 1st Lt Charles R. Samms.
+Returning, the formation experienced a severe weather front.
+Last in cloud layers in the vicinity of Jappa near Annanberg.
+When Samms realized he was not inform. he circled the area for ten minutes but failed to find him.
+MacDonald failed to return and was listed as Missing In Action (MIA).

 Fate of the Pilot

-Postwar, wreckage was found post war approximately 05'13" S 145'39"E near Efu village, to the west of Madang.
+Postwar, the wreckage of this P-38 was found at approximately Lat 05'13" S Long 145'39"E near Efu village to the west of Madang.

 Recovery of Remains